terrordayvg/Logical-Bell-States/README.rst

         Aditional:
-                * IBM Sherbrooke 127-qubit calibration data is necessary and is presented in a .csv file
+                * IBM Sherbrooke 127-qubit calibration data is necessary and is presented in a .csv file.

 Contents of requirements.txt